 Dogs, turtles, biology mix for Cornell summer research

-Professor of Biology Andy McCollum and his three student researchers received some help this summer from a team of turtle-finding dogs.
+Three biology student researchers received some help this summer from a team of turtle-finding dogs.

 “I usually run my dogs about three or four hours in the morning when it’s cool and the turtles are moving and there’s turtle scent on the ground,” Rucker said.
 “Turtles actually leave a very minute scent trail on the grass, and my dogs lock in on that trail and they are like bloodhounds, they find it and very gently pick it up and bring it back to me.”